ben5459/HybridManufacturingPlatform/README.md

 What it isn't:
--Lighter than the stock Voron toolhead
+- Lighter than the stock Voron toolhead
--Cheaper than the stock Voron toolhead
+- Cheaper than the stock Voron toolhead
--Designed to mill anything that you cant extrude out of the attached hotends
+- Designed to mill anything that you cant extrude out of the attached hotends

 Design Requirements: